rossta/webpackersurvival.guide/content/orientation/sprockets/index.md

 slug: /sprockets
 ---

+Sprockets is written in Ruby and, at this point, primarily exists to serve Rails applications.
+It is a product of the Ruby community, which means it's packaged and distributed in a way Ruby developers would expect and the project generally reflects its core values.

+Webpacker also primarily exists to serve Rails applications.
+Though part of it is written in Ruby, its primary core—the part that produces assets—is `webpack`, a Node.js command line tool. `webpack` is written in JavaScript.
+It is packaged a Node.js module and distributed via by the `npm` registry.

 Both Sprockets and webpack will:

 - combine many source files into one or a few destination bundles for production